BNC connector: Usage

 The BNC connector is used for analog composite video and digital video interconnects on commercial video devices.
 Consumer electronics devices with RCA connector jacks can be used with BNC-only commercial video equipment by inserting an adapter.
 BNC connectors were commonly used on 10base2 thin Ethernet network cables and network cards.
 BNC connections can also be found in recording studios.
 Digital recording equipment uses the connection for synchronization of various components via the transmission of word clock timing signals.

 Typically the male connector is fitted to a cable, and the female to a panel on equipment.
 Cable connectors are often designed to be fitted by crimping using a special power or manual tool.
 Wire strippers which strip outer jacket, shield braid, and inner dielectric to the correct lengths in one operation are used.

-Origin

-The connector was named the BNC (for Bayonet Neill–Concelman) after its bayonet mount locking mechanism and its inventors, Paul Neill and Carl Concelman.
-Neill worked at Bell Labs and also invented the N connector; Concelman worked at Amphenol and also invented the C connector.